 “It’s a dream come true,” Nix said.
 “I’ve always wanted to play quarterback at Auburn.
 It’s a goal of mine that I’ve had for a long, long time; as far as I can remember.
 All the way back to throwing the football in the backyard with my dad, I wanted to play quarterback at Auburn.Advertisement

-When the Tigers take the field against Oregon on August 31 in Arlington, Texas, it will be the first Auburn true freshman to start at quarterback in the first game of the season since 1946.
-But with a familiar last name taking snaps, he has shown he definitely has the talent to be a starting NCAA college football quarterback as a stud in high school and by beating out redshirt freshman Joey Gatewood through spring practices and fall camp.
+When the Tigers took the field against Oregon on August 31, 2019 in Arlington, Texas, it was the first time an Auburn true freshman started at quarterback in the season opener since 1946.
+But with a familiar last name taking snaps, Nix showed he definitely has the talent to be a starting NCAA college football quarterback as a stud in high school and by beating out Joey Gatewood through spring practices and fall camp.

 While playing quarterback at Pinson Valley High School in Pinson, Alabama, Nix played for his father, who was the head coach, and was nothing short of dominant.
 He was named Alabama Mr. Football and was rated a five-star recruit by both Rivals and 247Sports.
 He set state records for total offense in a career (12,505 yards) and touchdowns (161) to become the top dual-threat quarterback in the country.

 His father not only had a successful college career in Alabama, but he was also a college football coach before coaching his son in high school.
-He had stops at Samford (WR coach), Georgia Tech (QB/RB/OC), Miami (Offensive Coordinator), and Charleston Southern (WR coach) before working at Scottsboro High School and Pinson Valley.
+He had stops at Samford (WR coach), Georgia Tech (QB/RB/OC), Miami (Offensive Coordinator), and Charleston Southern (WR coach) before working as a high school coach at Scottsboro and Pinson Valley.